-The NYCDOE's Service in Schools initiative began in August 2010 in partnership with the Mayor's Office of Service.
-Read on for an overview of the mission, goals, and accomplishments of Service in Schools.
+The NYC Department of Education's Service in Schools initiative began in August 2010 in partnership with NYC Service, Office of the Mayor.

 Service in Schools strives to expand the number of NYC students engaged in transformative community service and service-learning experiences that enable them to use their voice, skills, and critical thinking to affect positive change in their communities and the world.

 Service in Schools offers a range of resources for schools to empower students, as well as recognizes and helps schools sustain outstanding service and service-learning programs.

 Each school year, Service in Schools provides professional learning workshops for schools interested and ready to implement service-learning, a teaching strategy that integrates meaningful community service with classroom curriculum.
 The workshops provide strategies for building a culture of service and service-learning in your school community as well as how to evaluate its impact on students' achievement.